tc39/proposal-type-annotations/README.md

 ```

 TypeScript allows traits like `private`, `protected`, `public` on methods and instance variables,
 `readonly` on instance variables, and `abstract` on methods.

-This is a _big_ addition to the syntax, but necessary if we want a mostly-TypeScript compatible
-proposal.
-See the [Other ideas section](#other-ideas) for ideas on how to deal with this.
+TypeScript also permits fields
+to be created with `declare`, and fields and methods may be declared `override`.
+All of these keywords,
+like `abstract` before a class, are ignored.

+> Note: It may feel a bit scary that all of the "guarantees" of `private`, `readonly`, etc are lost, but as with types, TypeScript does not provide strong guarantees anyway.
+When not using a type checker, it would be best to apply a linter to avoid misunderstandings about these features being meaningful.

 ### Typecasting